Business Profession Program Activities

 Each career fair at Xavier brings dozens of organizations to campus to talk with students about internship and job opportunities.
 Be sure you've taken the time to prepare ahead so that you make the most of the event.
 Tips on preparing for a career fair are discussed at the Job Search Strategies workshop and are offered in a handout.

-Transition to Career Life
+Transition to Career Life/The First 90 Days

 Once you have a job, how can you achieve and maintain success in your career?
 This dynamic panel tells seniors what you need to know about examining corporate culture, maximizing job performance, balancing work and personal life, and much more.